nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   1. Download the jar file and copy into an empty folder

-  2. Double-click the jar file.<br>
+  2. Double-click the jar file.<br><br>
      Expected: Shows the GUI prompting user to enter a password.
 The window size may not be optimum.

 2. Saving window preferences

   1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-  2. Re-launch the app by double-clicking the jar file.<br>
+  2. Re-launch the app by double-clicking the jar file.<br><br>
      Expected: The most recent window size and location is retained.

 ### Adding a record to an existing patient

 Prerequisites: A patient with NRIC `S1234567L` exists.

-1. Test case: `add t/prescription i/S1234567L n/Paracetamol 500 mg dt/2021-09-15 s/2 tablets after meal everyday`
+**Test case: 1** `add t/prescription i/S1234567L n/Paracetamol 500 mg dt/2021-09-15 s/2 tablets after meal everyday`<br><br>
 Expected: A prescription record is added to patient with NRIC `S1234567L`.
 The command result display shows the newly added prescription, and a list of the patient's prescriptions is shown.

-2. Test case: `add t/prescription i/S123456789L n/Paracetamol 500 mg dt/2021-09-15 s/2 tablets after meal everyday`
+**Test case: 1** `add t/prescription i/S123456789L n/Paracetamol 500 mg dt/2021-09-15 s/2 tablets after meal everyday`<br><br>
 Expected: No prescription added.
 Error details shown in the status message.

-4. Other invalid `add t/prescription` commands (e.g. missing parameters, adding to a patient that does not exist, invalid date, etc.).
+Other invalid `add t/prescription` commands (e.g. missing parameters, adding to a patient that does not exist, invalid date, etc.).<br><br>
 Expected: Similar to previous.

 ### Saving data